Gaga: Group Any Gaussians via 3D-aware Memory Bank: Introduction

 \section{Introduction}

 Effective open-world 3D segmentation is essential for scene understanding and manipulation.
-Despite notable advancements in 2D segmentation techniques, exemplified by Segment Anything (SAM)~\cite{sam} and EntitySeg~\cite{entityseg}, extending these methodologies to the realm of 3D encounters the challenge of ensuring consistent mask label assignment across multi-view images.
-Specifically, masks of the same object across different views may have different mask label IDs, as the multi-view images are processed by the 2D segmentation model individually.
-Naively lifting these inconsistent 2D masks to 3D introduces ambiguity and leads to inferior results in 3D scene segmentation.
-Hence, we argue that it is crucial to assign each mask a multi-view consistent universal mask ID before lifting them to 3D.
-We refer to this task as mask association.

-Prior research efforts~\cite{gg, cosseg} built upon the recent advance in 3D reconstruction, Gaussian Splatting~\cite{3dgs}, attempt to solve this task by treating multi-view image datasets as video sequences and adopting an off-the-shelf video object tracking method~\cite{deva}.
-Nevertheless, this design relies on the assumption of minimal view changes between multi-view images, a condition that may not consistently hold in real-world 3D scenes.
-Consequently, these approaches struggle with similar objects or occluded objects that intermittently disappear and reappear in the sequence, as shown in Fig.~\ref{fig:related_works}.
+Despite notable advancements in 2D open-world segmentation techniques, exemplified by Segment Anything (SAM)~\citep{sam} and EntitySeg~\citep{entityseg}, extending these methodologies to the realm of 3D encounters the challenge of ensuring consistent mask label assignment across multi-view images.
+Specifically, masks of the same object across different views may have different mask label IDs, as the 2D class-agnostic segmentation model independently processes the multi-view images.
+Naively lifting these inconsistent masks to 3D introduces ambiguity and leads to inferior results in 3D scene segmentation.
+Existing works~\citep{omniseg3d, garfield, gg, cosseg, clickgaussian} address this issue either by contrastive learning or video object tracking.
+One line of work builds upon 3D scenes represented as 3D Gaussians~\citep{3dgs}.
+In this approach, a feature vector is learned for each 3D Gaussian through a contrastive learning paradigm.
+The method encourages similar features for 3D Gaussians whose projections fall within the same segmentation mask, while pushing apart those belonging to different segmentation regions.
+The segmentation maps for each view are then obtained by clustering these feature vectors.
+However, these methods do not assign a specific mask label to each 3D segmentation group, resulting in inconsistent multi-view segmentation, as shown in Fig.~\ref{fig:related_works}.
+Alternatively, some methods~\citep{gg,cosseg} tackle multi-view inconsistency in 3D scene segmentation by treating multi-view images as a video sequence and adopting an off-the-shelf video object tracking method~\citep{deva}.
+Nevertheless, this design assumes minimal view changes between multiview images, a condition that may not always hold in real-world 3D scenes, particularly when input views are sparse.
+Consequently, these methods often struggle with similar objects or occluded objects that intermittently disappear and reappear in the sequence, as shown in Fig.~\ref{fig:related_works}.

-As such, we analyze the fundamental disparity between the 3D mask association and video object tracking task: the utilization of inherent 3D information.
-Specifically, masks of the same object across different views shall correspond to the same group of 3D Gaussians.
-Hence, we can assign two masks from different views with the same universal mask ID if there is a large overlap between the two groups of 3D Gaussians that are splatted to them.
+We identify a fundamental limitation in existing open-world 3D scene segmentation methods that leads to 3D inconsistency: the inadequate exploitation of 3D information inherently provided by the scene.
+Our main intuition is that masks of the same object across different views shall correspond to the same group of 3D Gaussians.
+Hence, we can assign identical universal mask IDs to masks from different views when there is a large overlap between their corresponding 3D Gaussian groups.